Rays vs Orioles: Odds, Spread, and Total

-The Tampa Bay Rays and Baltimore Orioles compete for fourth place in the American League East Division.
+The Tampa Bay Rays attempt to win the last game of their three-game series against the Baltimore Orioles on Thursday.

-The Rays are 76-80 and ranked fourth in the AL East Division.
-They will not make the playoffs, but they can still strive to finish with a winning record.
-Tampa Bay just lost 2 of 3 games to the Boston Red Sox.
-The Rays pitching improved throughout the series, and their offense performed well in all three games.
-Tampa won the final game 7-3, with two 3-run innings.
-Christopher Morel led the offense with two hits and four RBIs.
+The Rays are 77-81 and sit fourth in the AL East Division.
+They will not make the playoffs, but they can still aim to finish with a .500 record.
+Tampa Bay won Game 2 by a 6-2 final.
+The Rays scored early and added to their lead late in the game.
+Brandon Lowe led the offense with two hits, including a home run and two RBIs.
+Tampa Bay had a combined no-hitter entering the eighth inning.

-The Orioles are 73-83 and are last in the AL East Division.
-They will finish the season with a losing record, but they are only three games behind the Rays and can still compete for fourth place.
-The Baltimore Orioles recently dropped three of four games to the New York Yankees.
-Only one game was competitive, and the others were lopsided defeats.
-The Orioles scored only six runs in the series and lost the final two games by a combined score of 13-2.
-Baltimore will attempt to rebound offensively and end the season's last home series strong.
+The Orioles are 74-84 and ranked last in the AL East Division.
+They will finish the season with a losing record, but they are only three games behind the Rays and can still contend for fourth place.
+In Game 2, Baltimore had only three hits and made two errors.
+The top and bottom of the order performed the majority of the work, but the center of the lineup struggled to get things rolling.
+Jordan Westburg led the offense with two RBIs.

 Spread